lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

-#### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries
+#### Setting Up Command Line to Use the Intel® Distribution of OpenVINO™ Toolkit Executables and Libraries

-Whenever running the OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:
+Whenever running the Intel® Distribution of OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:

 ```Bash
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO™ toolkit tools as well as this tutorial.
+This script sets up the executable and library paths along with environment variables used by the Intel® Distribution of OpenVINO™ toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?

 An inference model may come from any of the supported sources and workflows such as Caffe, TensorFlow, and Apache MXNet.
-For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the OpenVINO™ toolkit samples.
+For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the Intel® Distribution of OpenVINO™ toolkit samples.
 The development and compiling of models is beyond the scope of this tutorial, for more information see [https://software.intel.com/openvino-toolkit/deep-learning-cv](https://software.intel.com/en-us/openvino-toolkit/deep-learning-cv)

 # Key Concepts